Section Press “Ctrl + P”

 use show harnesses on show day, which may be obtained from the Dairy

-- No smoking, grain or needles in the milking parlor.
+- No smoking, feed or needles in the milking parlor.

 - Premium checks will be mailed

 registered dairy cattle is an important part of the promotion, merchandising

 and breeding program of many breeders.
 Additionally, it is an important part of

 the program of the various dairy breed associations to stimulate and sustain

 interest in breeding registered dairy cattle.
 This relates to both spectators